-There are many random times working with api’s, mail servers, or other random tasks that you run into the need to pass data encoded with base64 or decode a response that is encoded.
+There are many random times working with api’s, mail servers, or other random tasks in a Linux terminal or ssh session that you run into the need to pass data encoded with base64 or decode a response that is encoded.
+At first look, this seems like a bit a of pain, but it doesn’t have to be.

 Base64 is a group of similar binary-to-text encoding schemes that represent binary data in an ASCII string format by translating it into a radix-64 representation.
 The term Base64 originates from a specific MIME content transfer encoding.
 Each base64 digit represents exactly 6 bits of data.
 Three 8-bit bytes (i.e., a total of 24 bits) can therefore be represented by four 6-bit base64 digits. https://en.wikipedia.org/wiki/Base64